AkoToSiJeromeEh/nft-preview-component/README.md

 🚀 Frontend Mentor Challenge

-👋 Hi guys its me again dropping off a Project  Sheshh this is a Nft Card Component That is A challenge On Frontend Mentor Website , and Ive done this using React Js and Css but its doesnt have a functionality just a Hover animation.
+👋
+Hello again, everyone!
+I'm back with a project update on 'Sheshh.'
+It's a challenge I found on the Frontend Mentor website.
+I've successfully created an NFT card component using React.js and CSS.
+However, at the moment, it lacks functionality and only features a hover animation. would greatly appreciate it if you could help me refine the project.
+I'm seeking advice on enhancing its functionality and adding new features.
+Here are some areas where I need assistance.

 🕶️ PREVIEW OF THE CARD NFT COMPONENT